 What is a Trade Mark?

-A Trade Mark is a representation or “sign” used to distinguish the Goods or Services of one business from those of its competitors.
+A Trade Mark is a brand name, a representation or “sign” used to distinguish the Goods or Services of one business from those of its competitors.
 A Trade Mark may take the form of a word, logo, colour, shape, scent or sound and is filed in one or more of 45 Classes.

 A Registered Trade Mark allows you to stop other traders from using your Trade Mark in respect of the Goods/Services for which your Trade Mark is registered.
 In addition, protection afforded by registration extends to cover similar Goods and Services and to similar Trade Marks.

 If you do not register your Trade Mark, it can be difficult and expensive to stop someone else from using it.
 For example, it might be necessary to establish that the other party is passing themselves off as your business and trading off your business reputation.
 Protecting your Trade Mark through the Court process requires considerable effort and evidence to establish that because of the strong reputation of your business, a customer would be likely to think that the other traders’ Goods/Services are actually produced by your business.